Overview

 Stipends:

-The residents in orthodontics share a small amount of stipend funds provided by the Georgia Regents Medical Center.
+The residents in orthodontics share a small stipend provided by Wellstar/MCG Health.
 The stipend support ranges from zero to approximately $4,100 depending on the year in the program.
 Augusta, Georgia is a beautiful city with a low cost of living.
 This makes it ideal for residency training from a financial standpoint.

 Equipment: